 If you have a missing or severely damaged tooth or teeth, consult Dr. Shahrokh Soltani, an expert cosmetic dentist, today.
 He can help restore your tooth’s appearance and function with a crown or bridge, depending on your dental needs.
 These fixed prosthetic devices are permanently placed in your mouth to blend naturally with your existing teeth.
-Men and women in the Washington, D.C. area can call My Face, My Smile to learn more about how crowns and bridges can enhance your smile.
+Men and women in the Arlington, VA area can call My Face, My Smile to learn more about how crowns and bridges can enhance your smile.
 Alternatively, you can also use the online booking agent for easy appointment scheduling.

 A crown covers a damaged tooth, providing it with a better appearance or shape.
 It offers extra strength to existing, compromised teeth or replaces a missing tooth altogether in the case of implants.

 The material used for a crown depends on its placement and your goals.
 Dr. Soltani can counsel you on the benefits of porcelain or ceramic crowns, which match the color of your natural teeth.

 Gold and metal alloys can also be used and are stronger, but are typically only placed on the back teeth.
 The best option is often a crown that has a metal shell but is covered with porcelain to provide both strength and a natural appearance.

 Crowns are solutions to damaged or missing teeth.
 They’re made from a mold of your teeth to fit your mouth’s shape and look.
 Dr. Soltani may recommend a crown in the following cases:

 Dr. Soltani may recommend a bridge if you’re missing an entire tooth or several teeth.
 It’s essential to fill the empty gaps to prevent your existing teeth from shifting, misaligning your bite, or affecting your mouth’s appearance and health.